Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 I agree with Calvin that Jesus was not hateful to God on the cross.
 I agree that God loved His Son on the cross.
 But I also agree that Jesus bore the weight of divine severity, was stricken and afflicted by God's hand, and experienced all the signs of wrathful and avenging God on the cross.
 Amen!
 So I disagree with Calvin saying that God was not angry toward His Son.
 That is a very inconsistent statement if you affirm that Jesus was stricken and afflicted by God's hand and experienced all the signs of a wrathful and avenging God.
 If you are struck by God's hand and experience all the signs of a wrathful and avenging God, that means God is angry with you in some sense, and we must affirm that to be faithful to the Biblical doctrine of penal substitutionary atonement.

-Thomas Goodwin is much more consistent and helpful guide on this point.
+Thomas Goodwin is a much more consistent and helpful guide on this point.
 For more on God's anger toward His Son on the cross and getting the Cross and the Trinity right, please read here.

 Calvin's Sermons And Commentaries